aliceatlas/hexagen/README.md

     * Elegant task-aware I/O API
     * Subscribe to Cocoa events, notifications, key-value observing, etc. via Promises/PromiseSequences
     * Bridges to and from Hexagen features for existing widely-used Swift/Objective-C concurrency libraries/frameworks/approaches
+* Internals
+    * Adapt to use Boost.Context directly once the upcoming version with execution\_context is released and Xcode is shipping with usable support for thread\_local in clang/libc++?
 * Project quality
     * Unit tests
     * Benchmarks